Fr0sT-Brutal/awesome-pascal/README.md

 * [Spring4D](https://bitbucket.org/sglienke/spring4d) is an open-source code library for Embarcadero Delphi 2010 and higher.
 It consists of a number of different modules that contain a base class library (common types, interface based collection types, reflection extensions) and a dependency injection framework.
 Includes Encryption Library.
 // *Collections and other containers using Generics and based on IEnumerable, probably more accurate and featured than RTL analogs; crypto: CRC, DES, MD5, SHA; file utils etc*

+* [DSharp](https://bitbucket.org/sglienke/dsharp) is small open-source code library for providing data binding in Delphi.
+It does not require special components to data bind to properties.
+It also provides dependency injection, MVVM and more interesting utilities.
+The newest additions to the library are mocking and aspects.

 * [TheUnknownOnes](http://code.google.com/p/theunknownones).
 Huge heap of classes, components, utilities for almost every purpose.
 Nearly undocumented and seems not very up-to-date though.

 * [CNVCL](https://github.com/cnpack/cnvcl).
 CnPack Component Package.
 Large collection of visual components, classes and utilities. // *Lots of useful stuff; documentation and comments mainly in Chinese*